 Shrimp is the number one selling seafood in the United States coming in at over 1.5 billion pounds annually.
 That’s approximately 4.4 pounds for every man, woman and child in this country.
-Mayhew’s Market is COMMITTED to YOUR safety in bringing you wild caught, individually quick frozen (IQF) shrimp from the ocean waters of the Gulf of Mexico.
+Mayhew’s Market is COMMITTED to YOUR safety in bringing you wild caught, individually quick frozen (IQF) shrimp from the ocean waters of the Atlantic and the Gulf of Mexico.

 The following information is from the research we’ve done and we would like to share it with our customers and all those interested.
 References provided: